 WHERE DBType = 'User'

 AND BackupType = 'Log'

-AND Day = 'Daily';
+AND Day = 'Daily'; '''

-'''

-IMPORTANT: When you enable log sync or settings sync for a schedule, it becomes possible for the Data Waiter to cause the backup job to run very long, if there are synch commands that fail (for example, due to a downed sync partner).
-Consider setting the timeout to a lower value in Minion.
-Sync Server, to limit the amount of time that the Data Waiter will wait.
+IMPORTANT: In Minion Backup 1.0, when you enabled log sync or settings sync for a schedule, it became possible for the Data Waiter to cause the backup job to run very long, if there were synch commands that failed (for example, due to a downed sync partner).
+This issue has been greatly improved in Minion Backup 1.1; a downed sync partner will produce at maximum two timeouts (instead of one timeout per row).